Shaving your beard is a process that can produce a smooth, clean-cut that enhances your facial features when done accurately and safely.

 Once you are done with the shaving process, don’t leave your blades lying around on your work station.
 Make sure to clean the hairs and cream residue on your blade to prepare for the next shave.
 Dry the blade and place it in a dry container specifically allocated for it.
 Placing the blade in moist areas, such as the sink without placing in a container, causes rust which is not recommended to use on your skin for health reasons.

 Aiming for the clean-cut might mean shaving regularly, even daily.
 However, shaving daily risks issues of ingrown hairs, scarring, and skin reactions.
 Consider shaving your beard only when the hairs are visible.
 Your skin will communicate and let you know if you are over-doing it by the way that you feel.
 For example, if your face is swollen, painful, or itchy, you may be overdoing it.
+Check out this list of the best Gillette razors to help reduce the risk of skin issues.

 Monitor After the Shave